Double Copy for Celestial Amplitudes: Introduction

-Due to their complicated analytic structure (even at tree-level) progress in understanding detailed properties of celestial amplitudes has been relatively slow though compared to their counterparts in the plane wave basis.
-Given that the Mellin transform to the conformal basis mixes the UV and the IR, it is curious yet reassuring that universal aspects of amplitudes such as soft factorization theorems survive in the conformal basis.
-In general, if we expect some feature of amplitudes to reflect fundamental properties of the perturbative regime of quantum field theory, then these features should survive a change of basis.
+Celestial amplitudes have a rather complicated analytic structure already at tree-level which is further complicated by the fact that the Mellin transform mixes the UV and the IR.
+It is therefore curious yet reassuring that universal aspects of amplitudes such as soft factorization theorems survive in the conformal basis~\cite{Cheung:2016iub,Donnay:2018neh,Fan:2019emx,Pate:2019mfs,Adamo:2019ipt,Puhm:2019zbl,Guevara:2019ypd,Law:2019glh,Fotopoulos:2019vac,Banerjee:2020kaa,Fan:2020xjj}.
+In general, features of amplitudes that are expected to reflect fundamental properties of the perturbative regime of quantum field theory should survive a change of basis.